johnjacobkenny/cowin-checker/README.md

 # cowin-checker

 This script automates the tedious process of looking for open slots in multiple locations.
-It filters and shows only available slots for a given pincode or district.
+It filters and shows available slots for a given pincode or district upto 3 days.

 ## Initial setup